-A new statewide system will send text messages and emails to keep Colorado voters updated on the status of their mailed ballots in the upcoming election.
+A statewide system setup in 2020 will send text messages and emails to keep Colorado voters updated on the status of their mailed ballots in the upcoming election.

 Previously, only about a quarter of the state’s counties offered automatic ballot tracking.
 Instead, voters in most counties had to log onto a state website to check on their ballot.